bubble3jh/ppg_diffusion/README.md

 <img src="./images/flowchart.png" width="500px"></img>

 ## Introduction
-This is a machine learning code that uses coronavirus cluster data to predict how many people each cluster will infect and how long the cluster will last.
-For the layer that embeds each information, there are two layers: a layer that processes cluster information (e.g., severity index etc.) and a layer that processes patient information (e.g., age, address, etc.).
-For the Transformer model, we used a sequence of dates for each cluster and performed a regression using the correlation of each sequence.
+In this study, we tackle the challenge of data imbalance in medical datasets by generating high-quality, diverse Photoplethysmogram (PPG) signals using regressor-guided diffusion models.
+Our approach, a first in this field, effectively enhances Arterial Blood Pressure predictions from PPG data.
+We address signal noise issues through auxiliary class prediction and diffuse step scheduling, resulting in significant performance improvements in benchmark datasets.

 ### Project Tree
 ```
+.
+├── abp.py
+├── data.py
+├── denoising_diffusion_pytorch
+│   ├── attend.py
+│   ├── classifier_free_guidance.py
+│   ├── cond_fn.py
-├── data
+│   ├── continuous_time_gaussian_diffusion.py
-│   ├── data_cut_0.csv
+│   ├── denoising_diffusion_pytorch_1d_guided.py
-│   ├── data_cut_1.csv
+│   ├── denoising_diffusion_pytorch_1d.py
-│   ├── data_cut_2.csv
+│   ├── denoising_diffusion_pytorch.py
-│   ├── data_cut_3.csv
+│   ├── elucidated_diffusion.py
-│   ├── data_cut_4.csv
+│   ├── fid_evaluation.py
-│   ├── data_cut_5.csv
+│   ├── guided_diffusion.py
-│   ├── data_final_mod.csv
+│   ├── __init__.py
-│   ├── data_mod.ipynb
+│   ├── learned_gaussian_diffusion.py
-│   └── data_task.csv
+│   ├── model.py
-├── sh
+│   ├── nn.py
-│   ├── linear_raw.sh
+│   ├── ppg_model.py
-│   ├── linear.sh
+│   ├── resample.py
-│   ├── mlp_raw.sh
+│   ├── resnet.py
-│   ├── mlp.sh
+│   ├── simple_diffusion.py
-│   ├── ridge_raw.sh
+│   ├── version.py
-│   ├── ridge.sh
+│   ├── v_param_continuous_time_gaussian_diffusion.py
-│   └── transformer.sh
+│   └── weighted_objective_gaussian_diffusion.py
 ├── main.py
-├── ml_algorithm.py
 ├── models.py
+├── paths.py
+├── README.md
+├── reg_resnet.py
+├── setup.py
+├── sh
+│   ├── sample_diffusion.sh
+│   ├── train_and_sample_diffusion_for_ppgbp.sh
-├── utils.py
+│   ├── train_and_sample_diffusion_for_sensors.sh
+│   └── train_reg_res.sh
-└── README.md
+└── utils.py
 ```

-For our experiments, we divided the dataset according to how observable the dynamics were.
-For example, if we observed a cluster until day 2 and predicted the duration of the cluster and additional patients for the remaining days, we would have ``` ./data/data_cut_2.csv ```.
-This generated a dataset of 5 days, which we combined into ``` data_cut_0.csv ``` and used in the experiment.
-The data preprocessing method is documented in ```data_mod.ipynb```.
+Our repository involves a three-step process:
+1. **Training the guidance regressor**
+2. **Training the diffusion model**
+3. **Sampling target PPG signals** using the trained guidance regressor and diffusion model.

+For this, we utilize `reg_resnet.py` and `main.py`. `reg_resnet.py` is for executing the guidance regressor, and `main.py` manages both the training and sampling of the diffusion model.
+If the diffusion model has already been trained, you can use the `--sample_only` flag in `main.py` to skip the training phase and proceed directly to sampling.

 Also, for hyperparameter sweeping, we used files located in ```./sh ```.